Facial Lipofilling

 What type of anaesthesia do I require and how long will I be in hospital for?

 General anaesthetic.
-This is performed as a day case even when combined with a facelift.
+This is performed as day surgery.

 How long does the surgery take?